apache/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.driver.secret.envkey</code></td>
   <td><code>(none)</code></td>
   <td>
-    If set, the contents of the secret referenced by spark.mesos.driver.secret.name will be written to the provided environment variable in the driver's process.
+    A comma-seperated list that, if set, the contents of the secret referenced by spark.mesos.driver.secret.name or spark.mesos.driver.value will be
+    written to the provided environment variable in the driver's process.
   </td>
   </tr>
   <tr>
 <td><code>spark.mesos.driver.secret.filename</code></td>
   <td><code>(none)</code></td>
   <td>
-    If set, the contents of the secret referenced by spark.mesos.driver.secret.name will be written to the provided file.
+    A comma-seperated list that, if set, the contents of the secret referenced by spark.mesos.driver.secret.name or spark.mesos.driver.secret.value will be
+    written to the provided file.
 Relative paths are relative to the container's work directory.
 Absolute paths must already exist.
 Consult the Mesos Secret protobuf for more information.
   </td>